TristanVII/2420_assign2/README.md

 WantedBy=multi-user.target
 ```

-* Same as for *step seven* put this file in your droplets */etc/systemd/system/* directory
+* Same as for *step seven* upload this file to your droplets */etc/systemd/system/* directory

 To test the service, run the following commands: